node-pcap/node_pcap/README.md

 There are several example programs that show how to use `node_pcap`.
 These examples are best documentation.
 Try them out and see what they do.

+To start a pcap session in your own program, `pcap.js` and `pcap_binding.node` must be in `NODE_PATH`.  `npm` takes care of this automatically.

-To start a pcap session:
+Starting a session:

-    var pcap = require('./pcap'),
+    var pcap = require('pcap'),
         pcap_session = pcap.createSession(interface, filter);

 `interface` is the name of the interface on which to capture packets.
-If passed an empty string, `libpcap` will try to pick a "default" interface, which is often just the first one in some list.
+If passed an empty string, `libpcap` will try to pick a "default" interface, which is often just the first one in some list and not what you want.

 `fitler` is a pcap filter expression, see `pcap-filter(7)` for more information.
 An empty string will capture all packets visible on the interface.